Days out! Bocketts Farm Park

 2. It’s on a big site, and there’s lots to see and do.

-There are plenty of opportunities for bouncing with trampolines both indoors and out, which are suitable for all ages.
+There are plenty of opportunities for bouncing with trampolines, which are suitable for all ages.
 There are also bouncing pillows – one for big kids and one for toddlers.

 Parking is a doddle.
 There’s loads of it, and stewards direct you to your spot.
 Even getting from the carpark to the farm is easy, with walkways and clear signage.